MaThRk/rainfallR/README.md

 3. **Extract the rainfall for those slides**

-  * Now you can iterate over each element in the list and exract the rainfall for that date for those points.
+ * Now you can iterate over each element in the list and extract the rainfall for that date for those points.
 In [this vignette](https://mathrk.github.io/rainfallR/articles/extract_rainfall_landslidePoints.html) one can find an approach to do this in parallel

 #### <u> Polygon data </u>